paraglider-project/paraglider/README.md

-# Invisinets
+# Paraglider

-Invisinets is a cross-cloud control plane for configuring networking.
+Paraglider is a cross-cloud control plane for configuring networking.

 ![Paraglider Logo](logo.png)

 ## Current status

-Invisinets is in the prototype phase, and we're currently building it with a small cross-industry team.
+Paraglider is in the prototype phase, and we're currently building it with a small cross-industry team.

 ## Contributing